meyerche/meyerale-ftp/README.txt

-Alex Meyer

-TCP File Transfer Server:
+TCP File Transfer Server using socket programming in C and Python:

 COMPILE:
 In the serverFolder directory...